sav-che/TL-2/Authors/Briard, Pierre-Alfred {std. Briard} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 71](https://www.biodiversitylibrary.org/item/103861#page/81/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 71](https://www.biodiversitylibrary.org/page/33266378) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Briard, Pierre Alfred {std.
 Briard}|first entry]] for this author

 ### Author

 \* Briard, Pierre-Alfred (1811-1896), French soldier, turned to botany in his retirement dedicating himself to the study of the flora and cryptogames of the dépt.
-Aube. (*Briard*).
+Aube.
+**Abbreviated name**: *Briard*

 #### Herbarium and types